What are the two metabolic phases of drug metabolism?

 Show answer

-G proteins bind secondary messengers leading to signal amplification.
+G proteins bind secondary messengers → signal amplification

 What are some effector molecules activated by G protein-coupled receptors?